Traumatic Pasts But Hopeful Futures: Resilience and Positive Youth Development in the Context of School-Based Mental Health

 - Methods of Assessment:

 - 30% LiveTalks

 - Special Comments:

+This course will be held in a virtual format over zoom over two one half day sessions.
 Students are required to complete readings prior to the start of the course.
 Please see the CoursePlus site for additional details.